List of Fitbit products: Fitbit One

 Announced on September 17, 2012, the Fitbit One is an update to the Fitbit Ultra that has a more vivid digital display, a separate clip and a separate charging cable and wireless sync dongle.
 The Fitbit One and the Fitbit Zip were the first wireless activity trackers to sync using Bluetooth 4.0 or Bluetooth Low Energy technology.
 Wireless syncing is currently available on iOS and Android devices such as the iPhone 4S and higher, iPad 3rd generation, iPod touch 5th generation, Samsung Galaxy Note II and higher, Samsung Galaxy S III and higher, LG G2, HTC One, Moto X, and Nexus 4 or higher.
-Fitbit One can record several daily activities, including but not limited to, the number of steps taken, distance travelled on foot, the number of floors climbed, calories burned, vigorously active minutes, and sleep efficiency.
+Fitbit One can record several daily activities, including but not limited to, the number of steps taken, distance travelled on foot, the number of floors climbed, calories burned, and sleep efficiency, and the time.

 Fitbit Zip

-Announced on September 17, 2012, the Fitbit Zip is about the size of a United States quarter and tracks steps taken, distance travelled and calories burned.
+Announced on September 17, 2012, the Fitbit Zip is about the size of a United States quarter and tracks steps taken, distance traveled and calories burned.
 It is able to sync its data wirelessly to supported mobile devices.
 Notably, it showed faces based on how much activity the wearer was showing.
-If the wearer had little to no activity, it would show a frown, but if they had sufficient activity, it would show a smiley face.
+If the wearer had little to no activity, it would stick its tongue out, but if they had sufficient activity, it would show a smiley face.
+The Zip, however, could not track sleep.

 The Fitbit Zip was discontinued and replaced with the Fitbit Inspire clip accessory in March 2019.